Updated on 17th September 2024

 4. Emergencies

 ATO debt – like other emergency funding needs – can often come out of nowhere.
-Invoice Finance allows you to access emergency funding to meet repayment obligations within as little as 24 hours.
+Invoice Finance allows you to access emergency funding to meet repayment obligations within as little as 24 hours of approval.

 With the right flexible funding solution, your business won’t find itself financially compromised by either paying the debt off or by setting up a financial facility.